KendrickOrg/kendrick/README.md

     load.
 ````

-## How to sync SmalltalkHub repository with github (only for developers)
+## Obsolete - How to sync SmalltalkHub repository with github (only for developers)
 * Bootstrap FileTree:

 ```Smalltalk